By the federal No Child Left Behind Act of 2001, there are three requirements that certified teachers are obligated to fulfill:

-There are three things required by the federal "No Child Left Behind" program to become a highly qualified teacher.
-Teachers must: 1) have at least a bachelor's degree, 2) have full state certification or licensure, and 3) prove that they know each subject they teach.
-While NCLB has standardized requirements for becoming a "highly qualified" teacher, how these standards are measured is left up to individual states.
-For the third requirement, each state determines what type of assessments they will use to measure your basic skills and content are knowledge.
-In some states this will take the form of a test, while in other states they may ask you to submit a portfolio with examples of your work.
+While NCLB has standardized requirements for what constitutes a "highly qualified" teacher, how these standards are measured is left up to individual states.
+For the third requirement, each state individually determines what assessments to use in order to measure your skills and knowledge in regards to a particular subject.
+In some states this may take the form of a test, while in other states they may ask you to submit a portfolio with examples of your work.

 When does my certificate expire?

 Your initial teaching certificate is good for three years.
-When that certificate expires you will need to complete a renewal program that consists of various types of professional development.
-After completing the renewal requirements, you will receive a continuing certificate that is good for five years.
+When that certificate expires, there is a renewal program to complete, consisting of various types of professional development.
+If you complete the renewal requirements, you earn a continuing certificate that is good for five years.

 The 10-year Certificate - National Board Certification

-Another option is National Board Teaching Certification that is good in all fifty states and lasts for ten years.
-In order to get this special certificate, you must complete a yearlong program of lesson analysis, submit video of yourself teaching, write several papers on your teaching practice, and pass a test.
-Many states give bonuses for teachers that achieve this special certification.
+Another option is earning National Board Teaching Certification, which is good in all fifty states and lasts for ten years.
+In order to earn this special certificate, you must complete a yearlong program of lesson analysis, submit videos of yourself teaching, write several papers on your teaching practice, and pass a test.